jacobfhsmith/ae-7/README.md

-# ae-7
+# Application Exercise 7
-Application Exercise 7
+Please do final commit + push three days after the class where we finish this AE.